-In the next few weeks, we will release an update to our Lung Cancer HRA to align with new national guidelines.
-This will include updated documentation and supporting materials, i.e. the Overview, Follow-Up Guide, and Sample Report.
+We have released our Lung Cancer HRA 2021 Update to align with new national guidelines.
+This release includes updates to our documentation and supporting materials, i.e. the Overview, Follow-Up Guide, and Sample Report.

 In March of 2021, the United States Preventive Services Task Force (USPSTF) updated their lung cancer screening recommendations to say: